dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ## Power

 If you need to reboot or shut down your server as a last resort, you can do it from this section.
-Please be aware that if you shut down your server you will only be able to switch it on again when you have psysical access to your DAppNode.
+Please be aware that if you shut down your server you will only be able to switch it on again when you have psysical access to your Dapnode.

 <p align="center">
     <img src="../../../../img/powermanagement.png"/>